Vitria-hub/Vitria/replit.md

 ## Frontend Architecture

-The frontend is built with Next.js 14 using the App Router, combining server and client components.
-It employs an Atomic Design pattern with reusable, type-safe components managed by `class-variance-authority` and styled using TailwindCSS.
-A custom design system with branded colors (primary: #1B5568, accent: #F5D35E) ensures consistent UI.
-State management and data fetching are handled via tRPC React Query hooks, providing automatic caching and invalidation.
+The frontend uses Next.js 14 with the App Router, combining server and client components.
+It follows an Atomic Design pattern with reusable, type-safe components styled using TailwindCSS and `class-variance-authority`.
+A custom design system with brand colors (primary: #1B5568, accent: #F5D35E) ensures UI consistency. tRPC React Query hooks manage state and data fetching, providing caching and invalidation.
+The UI features a simplified category system for agency search, a community-focused homepage with clear CTAs, and a comprehensive blog system with SEO optimization.
+Mobile responsiveness is implemented across all components, including navigation and carousels.

 ## Backend Architecture

-The backend leverages tRPC for a type-safe RPC-style API, organizing route handlers by domain (e.g., agency, review) with Zod for input validation.
-A single API endpoint (`/api/trpc/[trpc]/route.ts`) processes all requests.
-Data access directly uses the Supabase client with a query builder pattern.
-Business logic includes advanced agency filtering, a review moderation system, metrics tracking, and managing sponsored content.
+The backend utilizes tRPC for a type-safe RPC-style API, with route handlers organized by domain and input validation via Zod.
+A single API endpoint processes all requests.
+Data access is managed directly through the Supabase client using a query builder.
+Business logic encompasses advanced agency filtering (supporting both new category and legacy service parameters), a review moderation system, comprehensive metrics tracking for agencies, and sponsored content management.
+Analytics endpoints include secure tracking for views, contacts, and searches, with admin-only access for KPIs and agency performance ranking.

 ## Database Design

-Supabase (PostgreSQL) is the chosen database, featuring tables for `users`, `agencies`, `reviews`, `portfolio_items`, `agency_metrics_daily`, `sponsored_slots`, and `subscriptions`.
-UUID primary keys and foreign key relationships are used.
-Key tables like `agencies` store owner relationships, service categories, and rating information, while `agency_metrics_daily` tracks time-series data.
+Supabase (PostgreSQL) serves as the database, featuring tables for `users`, `agencies`, `reviews`, `portfolio_items`, `agency_metrics_daily`, `sponsored_slots`, and `subscriptions`.
+It uses UUID primary keys and foreign key relationships.
+Key tables store owner relationships, service categories, and rating information, while `agency_metrics_daily` tracks time-series data.
+Database indexing is optimized for performance, especially for carousel and analytics queries.

 ## Authentication System

-Supabase Auth provides email/password authentication and manages user sessions.
+Supabase Auth handles email/password authentication and user sessions.
 A role-based authorization model (`user`, `agency`, `admin`) is enforced, with protected tRPC procedures validating session tokens and verifying ownership.
-The onboarding flow allows users to select roles, and agency owners can create and manage their profiles securely.
+The onboarding process allows role selection, and agency owners can securely manage their profiles.

 ## SEO Implementation

-SEO is managed using the `next-seo` package for global and page-specific metadata, and `next-sitemap` for generating `sitemap.xml` and `robots.txt` post-build.
+SEO is managed using the `next-seo` package for global and page-specific metadata. `next-sitemap` generates `sitemap.xml` and `robots.txt` post-build.
+Blog content is structured with H2/H3, Q&A formats, and rich media for AI and search engine optimization.

+## Analytics System

+A comprehensive analytics infrastructure tracks user interactions, including agency profile views, contact button clicks, and detailed search analytics (queries, filters, results, zero-result searches).
+Frontend tracking uses custom React hooks with smart deduplication.
+The backend provides tRPC endpoints for tracking with service role authentication, and an admin dashboard displays real-time KPIs, top agency rankings, and allows data export with period filters.
+Agency owners have a dedicated dashboard to view their specific performance metrics, including views, contacts, conversion rates, and top keywords.

 # External Dependencies

 ## Core Infrastructure

-- **Supabase**: Provides PostgreSQL database, authentication services, and file storage for images.
+- **Supabase**: PostgreSQL database, authentication, and file storage.
-- **Stripe**: Handles payment processing for subscriptions and manages webhooks (currently disabled but integrated).
+- **Stripe**: Payment processing and webhooks (integrated, but currently disabled).

 ## Frontend Libraries

 - **lucide-react**: Icon library.
-- **class-variance-authority, clsx, tailwind-merge**: For UI component styling and class composition.
+- **class-variance-authority, clsx, tailwind-merge**: UI styling and class composition.
-- **@tanstack/react-query, @trpc/client, @trpc/react-query, @trpc/next**: For type-safe API communication and data management.
+- **@tanstack/react-query, @trpc/client, @trpc/react-query, @trpc/next**: Type-safe API communication and data management.
+- **recharts**: Charting library for analytics visualizations.
+- **react-markdown, remark-gfm**: Markdown rendering for blog content.

 ## Backend Libraries